hohn/mrvacommander/README.md

 - NO package init() functions
 - Dynamic behaviour must be explicit

-## cross-compile server on host, run it in container
+## Cross-compile server on host, run it in container
+These are simple steps using a single container.

 1.  build server on host

         GOOS=linux GOARCH=arm64 go build